"you" means the user of our website or the Spotlight Services,

 - Third parties who provide service enhancements or additional functionality to our users related to how they use our services.

 - More information: In order to facilitate certain users of Spotlight with their workflow management processes or other functionality, Spotlight may from time to time provide or authorise the use of certain third party software or applications to facilitate additional off-site access to the professional materials and content otherwise available via the Services.
-An example of this would be third party tools used by Agents to administer their client submissions to casting services alongside diary management etc. Such third party packages or systems should only be used subject to the written approval of Spotlight.
+An example of this would be third party tools used by Agents to administer their client submissions to casting services alongside diary management etc, or software used by casting directors during the audition process.
+Such third party packages or systems should only be used subject to the written approval of Spotlight.
 You acknowledge that your personal information may be used in this way.
 Please note however that Spotlight does not endorse and is therefore not responsible for any such third party packages or systems, and Spotlight will not be liable for any loss of information, materials, data or otherwise that may occur due to the use of your information within them.

 - Third parties who are involved in furthering research and technology in areas connected with our service.